techyourchance/thread-poster/README.md

 **Drawbacks of multi-threaded unit testing:**
 1. Longer unit tests execution times.
 2. Requires user assistance in the form of an additional step in each test case (`join()` calls in the examples below).

-In my opinion, the second drawback is just a minor annoyance.
-However, longer unit tests execution times is a severe issue.

 On my machine, test cases that use ThreadPoster test doubles execute in ~10ms (as opposed to <1ms for plain Java).
 That's not an issue if you have 100 multi-threaded test cases, but it's a show stopper for proper TDD if you have 1000.